nu-rust-course/web/style/accumulator.md

+---
-## Use an accumulator to avoid repeated appending
+title: Use an accumulator to avoid repeated appending
+---

 Building a vector by appending recursively takes quadratic time.
 It means you might allocate many, many vectors.
 Building a vector using an accumulator is linear time and you allocate once.